What Is Ménière Disease?

 The exact cause of endolymph accumulation is not fully elucidated.
 Hypotheses include endolymphatic sac dysfunction (responsible for endolymph absorption), changes in inner ear ionic homeostasis, autoimmune factors, and vascular dysfunction.
 Multiple factors likely converge.

-During an attack, it is believed that the progressive increase in endolymphatic pressure causes transient ruptures in the Reissner membrane, allowing the mixing of endolymph (potassium-rich) with perilymph (sodium-rich).
+During an attack, the progressive rise in endolymphatic pressure is believed to cause transient ruptures in the Reissner membrane, allowing the mixing of endolymph (potassium-rich) with perilymph (sodium-rich).
 This toxic mixture depolarizes and paralyzes the hair cells, causing acute vertigo and transient hearing loss.
 The membrane heals, but cumulative damage explains the progressive hearing loss.

 Symptoms

-Ménière disease manifests in episodic attacks, with variable intervals of normality or residual symptoms between attacks.
-The classic presentation involves the four cardinal symptoms, although not all may be present from the start.
+Ménière disease manifests as episodic attacks, with variable intervals of normality or residual symptoms between them.
+The classic presentation involves the four cardinal symptoms, although not all may be present at onset.

 Symptoms of Ménière Disease